JUNE 24 UPDATE:

 There is no water up there, so you will need to pack all of your water in with you!

 You never know when you’re going to need back up gear.
-We, however, ask that you do not transmit or operate on any of the HF frequencies at the UVARC QTH, to prevent damage from overloading the other radios.
+We, however, ask that you do not transmit or operate on any of the HF frequencies at the UVARC location, to prevent doubling with the others.
 We are coordinating all of the stations so we don’t step on each other.

 Activities and Facilities: